DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 ### Greater And Lesser Than

 As stated above we've talked about `<` and `>` being used to see which side of the operator is larger.\
-A very common situation is wanting to is if a value is larger **or** equal to another value.
+A very common situation is needing to know if a value is larger **or** equal to another value.
 The single signs only count if the value is larger or lesser.
 If the two are equal they return false.\
-To compare [greater](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#greater-than-or-equal-operator-) / [lesser](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#less-than-or-equal-operator-) or equal to we can use two shorthad operators. `<=` and `>=`.
+To compare [greater](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#greater-than-or-equal-operator-) / [lesser](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#less-than-or-equal-operator-) or equal to we can use two shorthand operators. `<=` and `>=`.

 These are most useful for number values.